coosigma/exp_of_cnn/README.md

 # exp_of_cnn
-An experiment of CNN deep learning
+An experiment of CNN deep learning and SVM (Baseline)